wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_zcbenchmark.md

 ---
-title: zec:zcbenchmark \[POST\] {disallowed}
+title: zcbenchmark  {disallowed} - Zcash
-description: Runs a benchmark of the selected type samplecount times, returning therunning times of each sample.
+description: Example code for the zcbenchmark  {disallowed} json-rpc method. Сomplete guide on how to use zcbenchmark  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters